-- Web Intelligence documents that have not been changed and expose the same concepts and contents.
-Only the product’s user interfaces have been simplified.
+- Web Intelligence documents have not been changed and expose the same concepts and contents.
+Only the product user interfaces have been simplified.

-- If you use other SAP products, their interfaces follow also the same FIORI user interfaces and principles.
+- Using FIORI as do other SAP products, which follow the same user interfaces and principles.

 Some features are not yet implemented but will be offered in future Support Package 1 or 2.
 This first SAP BI 4.3 release is the foundation for future enhancements intended to make the Web Intelligence and Semantic Layer the main SAP analytics on premise offering to cover requirements for operational reporting, ad-hoc query, analysis and self-service dashboards.
-As investments and innovations will be done in this SAP BI 4.3 branch, do however not expect new changes in SAP BI 4.2; for example, the SAP BI 4.2 SP8 contains mainly fixes corrections and updates on the supported platforms.
+As investments and innovations will be done in this SAP BI 4.3 branch, no new innovations should be expected in SAP BI 4.2.
+This means that all coming SAP BI 4.2 SP8+ Support Packages will mainly contain fixes, corrections and updates on the supported platforms.

 This article is a complement of the official SAP documentation and summarizes the new features in SAP BI 4.3 for Web Intelligence and Semantic Layer:

 - Web Intelligence: Document as a Data Source

 - Web Intelligence: Formula Language Functions and Formula Editor